What to Do in St Arnaud, the Gateway to the Nelson Lakes

 5. Go Mountain Biking at the Teetotal Recreational Area

-Riders, don’t miss the Teetotal Mountain Bike Track just outside of St Arnaud.
+Riders, don’t miss the Teetotal Mountain Bike Tracks just outside of St Arnaud.
 The Teetotal Recreational Area is essentially a mountain bike park with tracks to suit all abilities.
-Try the easy Skating Pond Loop (4.2km loop), a more challenging ride like Flying Moa (2.6km one way) or an advanced downhill blast on the Duck Down Track (2.5km one way).
+Try the easy Skating Pond Loop (4.2km/2.6-mile loop), a more challenging ride like Flying Moa (2.6km/1.6-mile one way) or an advanced downhill blast on the Duck Down Track (2.5km/1.5-mile one way).

 6. Take a Boat Trip Around Lake Rotoiti